ez-zee/Machine-Learning-Python/README.md

 # Machine-Learning-Python
-Using Python to create ML models.
+I use Python to create ML models.
 More models are coming soon.